Singapore competition watchdog fines Grab, Uber S$13 million in total over merger deal

 In levying the fines, CCCS said it considered the companies' turnovers, the nature, duration and seriousness of the infringement, and aggravating as well as mitigating factors.

-On Mar 26, Grab announced it had acquired Uber’s Southeast Asia operations.
+US-based Uber sold its Southeast Asian business to bigger regional rival Grab in March in exchange for a 27.5 per cent stake in the Singapore-based firm.
 The following day, CCCS said it would launch an investigation into whether the transaction infringed anti-monopoly laws.

 READ: Grab defends position in Uber deal to Singapore's anti-monopoly watchdog